Thematic Units - The Millennium

 The Millennium

-We are currently in the 3rd Millenium.
-We entered the third millenium at the beginning of 2001.
-The end of the year 2000 ended the second millenium.
+We are currently in the 3rd Millennium.
+We entered the third millennium at the beginning of 2001.
+The end of the year 2000 ended the second millennium.

 FEMA For Kids - Y2K for Kids